The Poseidon Adventure (2005 film): Plot

-The plot centers on the SS Poseidon, a 135,000-ton state-of-the-art luxury cruise ship on a cruise from Cape Town to Sydney as well as the stories and dramas of some of the 3,700 passengers and crew.
-A terrorist operation plans to sink the ship.
+The SS Poseidon is a 135,000-ton state-of-the-art luxury cruise ship on a cruise from Cape Town, South Africa to Sydney with 3,700 passengers and crew.
 Four terrorists take two bombs aboard to sink the ship.
 Sea Marshal Mike Rogo is assigned to the ship to search for any suspicious activity.
 Passenger and father, Richard Clarke, is having an affair with Shoshanna, a crew member.
 His family is drifting away from him, and his wife Rachel kicks him out of the family's stateroom.
 Dylan, their 12-year-old son, witnesses this and is devastated.
 His older sister, Shelby, is in nursing school and falls in love with the ship's doctor Ballard.